peterdurham/code-boost/content/blog/tools-parcel-setup/index.md

 tags: ["Tools", "Parcel", "Setup", "React", "JavaScript"]
 ---

-Parcel is an easy to use build tool for bundling web applications.
+**Parcel** is an easy to use build tool for *bundling* web applications.
 It is a simpler alternative to *Webpack*, requiring little to no configuration.

-&nbsp;

-In this tutorial we will be setting up and deploying a React web app.
+In this tutorial, we will be setting up a *Vanilla JavaScript* app, converting into a *React app*, then deploying it live to **Netlify**.

-&nbsp;
+## Parcel Basic Setup

-To get started, create a new `directory` and `package.json` in the terminal
+To get started, create a new directory and **node** project in the terminal using

 ```bash
 mkdir parcel-setup